 By carrying out customer due diligence and identity verification, the risk of unwittingly working with people or organisations involved in illegal activity or money laundering is minimised, making the procedures invaluable in helping businesses assess and manage risks associated with their customers.

-An added benefit of KYC is enabling a better customer onboarding compliance program.
+An added benefit of Know Your Customer (KYC) is enabling a better customer onboarding compliance program.
 By adopting a risk-based approach you can adjust verification levels based on risk factors; low-risk customers are accepted more quickly, whereas higher-risk customers may require additional verification procedures, allowing you to allocate resources effectively.

 Building trust and reputation